Course Outline

 After completing this module, students will be able to:

-• Describe the primary activities that should be included in organization preparations.
+- Describe the primary activities that should be included in organisational preparations.

 After completing this lab, students will be able to:

-• Recommend tools and methodology facilitating tracking down origins of cyberattacks
+- Recommend tools and methodologies facilitating tracking down origins of cyberattacks

 Requirements

-In addition to their professional experience, students who take this training should already have the following technical knowledge:
+In addition to their professional experience, students undertaking this training should already possess the following technical knowledge:

 Testimonials (1)